 - Optional: Skip this step if using almond meal.
-Toast the sesame seeds or peanuts on a low flame until aromatic and make a fine powder.
-If you do not have sesame, replace with almonds or fried gram.
+Toast the sesame seeds or peanuts on a low flame until aromatic.
+Cool and make a fine powder.
+If you do not have sesame or peanuts, replace with almonds or roasted gram.
 Set this aside.

 How to make Tomato Curry

 - Add oil to a pan and heat it.
-Add cumin and mustard, when they begin to sizzle add curry leaves, green chili and hing.
+Add cumin and mustard.

-- Add the chopped tomatoes, turmeric.
-Fry for about 3 to 4 minutes.
-You can cook covered till the tomatoes turn soft and mushy.
+- Add the chopped tomatoes and turmeric.
+Saute for about 3 to 4 minutes.

-- Next add red chili powder, sesame seeds powder or fried gram powder.
-Mix and cook for one to two minutes until the curry turns thick.
+- Next add red chili powder and almond meal (or sesame seeds powder or fried gram powder).
+Mix and cook for 2 to 3 minutes until the curry turns thick.